luhsra/llfree-rs/README.md

 Their interface is defined in [lower.rs](core/src/lower.rs).
 These lower allocators are responsible for managing the level one and level two-page tables that are persisted on the non-volatile memory.
 They allocate pages of 4K up to 4M in these subtrees.
-Currently, there is only one lower allocator implementation:

 - [`Cache`](core/src/lower/cache.rs): This allocator has a 512 bit large bitset at the lowes level.
 It stores which 4K pages are allocated.
 The second level cosists of tables with N 16 bit entries, one for each bitset.
 These entries contain a counter of free pages in the related bitset and a flag if the whole subtree is allocated as a 2M huge page.
 The number of entries N in the second level tables can be defined at compile-time.